 These Statistics colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
-Learn more to see how well UC Berkeley ranks in other categories.
+Interested in learning more about University of California - Berkeley's campus?
+Go on a virtual tour.

 Purdue University - Main Campus is among your best bets if you want to study Statistics.
 Looking for a big school?
 This institution has more than 20,000 students on campus.

-Due to its dedication to high educational standards and an annual price of $13,571, Brigham Young University - Provo is a good value for your money.
+For those who would like to carry on after earning a bachelor's degree, Brigham Young University - Provo has graduate programs available.
 The student body at Brigham Young University - Provo is very diverse and welcomes undergraduates from over 49 U.S. states and 42 nations around the world.
 Where is Brigham Young University - Provo doing the best?
 Check out all the school's rankings.